huyen-pk/file_transfer/README.md

 ## Further topics to explore
 - Implement health monitor and autorecovery.
-- Extend to support other types of event bus (azure bus, ActiveMq...).
+- Extend IEventBus to support other types of event bus (azure bus, ActiveMq...).
-- Explore IOrchestrator to support other task flows.
+- Extend IOrchestrator to support other task flows.
 - Process error and success queues.
 - Integration tests.
 - More unit tests.

-## Dependencies
-- RabbitMq
-- Docker